Probesys/lotemplate/README.md

                         Configuration file path
-  --host HOST           Host address to use for the libreoffice connection --port PORT           Port to use for the libreoffice connexion --scan, -s            Specify if the program should just scan the template
+  --host HOST           Host address to use for the libreoffice connection --port PORT           Port to use for the libreoffice connexion --cpu            		 Specify if the program should just scan the template --scan, -s            Specify the number of libreoffice to start, default 0 is the number of CPU
                         and return the information, or fill it.
   --force_replacement, -f
                         Specify if the program should ignore the scan's result